Published: 11 March 2022

 “Even Heaven makes mistakes.”

-This Yentl is produced by Kadimah Yiddish Theatre.
-Adapted by Gary Abrahams, Elise Hearst, Galit Klas and Evelyn Krape, it was premiered in 2022 at Arts Centre Melbourne and is currently being revived at the Malthouse. and will play at Arts Centre Melbourne from March 12-26.
+This Yentl is produced by Kadimah Yiddish Theatre and created by Australians Gary Abrahams, Elise Hearst, Galit Klas and Evelyn Krape .
+It premiered in 2022 at Arts Centre Melbourne, won four major performing arts awards and was revived last year.
+Now it is coming to the Sydney Opera House.

 Yentl traces the story of the eponymous young woman as she joins the yeshiva disguised as a boy named Anshel and becomes drawn into a hopeless love triangle with her study partner Avigdor and his fiancée Hadass.